|Saint Jean du

 slopes of Mont Ventoux and facing the northern part of the valley

-the Dentelles de Montmirail.
-The lowest part of the fields and the
+with slopes towards Dentelles de Montmirail.
+The lowest part of the

 Even though there is only 12,5 ha. with vines the terroirs